Futsal

-Futsal is a variant of association football played between two teams of five players each on a court smaller than a football pitch.
+Futsal (/fʊtsɑːl/) is a scaled-down, smaller, less popular variant of association football played between two teams of five players each on a court smaller than a football pitch.
 Its rules are based on the Laws of the Game of association football, and it also shares similarities with five-a-side football and indoor soccer.

-Futsal is played between two teams of five players each, one of whom is the goalkeeper.
-The players mainly use their feet to propel a ball around the court with the objective of scoring goals against the opposing team by moving the ball beyond the goal line into the opposing team's goal.
+Futsal players, one of whom on each team is the goalkeeper, mainly use their feet to propel a ball around the court with the objective of scoring goals against the opposing team by moving the ball beyond the goal line into the opposing team's goal.
 A futsal match consists of two periods of 20 minutes, and the team that scores more goals wins; an equal number of goals scored results in a draw.
 Futsal is played with a smaller and heavier ball than association football, and usually indoors on a hardcourt surface marked by lines.

-The playing surface, ball and rules favour ball control and passing in small spaces.
+The playing surface, ball, and rules favour ball control and passing in small spaces.
 For these reasons, futsal is commonly used by coaches as a means to develop association football players.
 Futsal is played worldwide, but it is most popular in South America and the Iberian Peninsula, where there are many professional teams.
 In much of the rest of the world, the sport is primarily amateur or recreational.